Solid Waste Management

 For locations of recycling or drop-off centers, go to 1800Recycle.
 Or call us at 667-6415 for suggestions.

 LED, incondescent and halogen bulbs can be disposed of in your residential trash.
 However, fluorescent bulbs should be taken to the Moderate Risk Waste Facility for safe disposal.
 The facility accepts 4-foot and 6-foot bulbs and CFL and HID bulbs.
-Visitors are limited to dropping off 10 bulbs per visit.
+Visitors can drop off up to 15 pin-based compact or linear fluorescent bulbs, up to 2 high intensity discharge bulbs and an unlimited number of screw base compact fluorescent bulbs per day.

 All fluorescent lamps, including compact fluorescent bulbs, contain varying amounts of mercury, a toxic pollutant.
 It’s illegal to dispose of fluorescent lamps in your trash.
-LightRecycle, a state-funded program, also accepts up to 10 fluorescent bulbs a day at different drop-off locations for no charge.
+LightRecycle, a state-funded program, also accepts up to 15 pin-based compact or linear fluorescent bulbs, up to 2 high density discharge bulbs and an unlimited number of screw base compact fluorescent bulbs per day at different drop-off locations for no charge.
 The service is for public use only.
 There are two other drop-off locations in Chelan County:

 Lake Chelan Lighting Center